Sommières: Sights

 The village has a Roman bridge, a medieval centre, a fortified gate and the ruins of a castle.

 The Roman bridge is 190m long, it was built on the instructions of Emperor Tiberius at the start of the 1st century.
 It was restored in the 18th century.
 At the town end of the bridge is the gothic town gate known as the 'Tour de l'Horloge'.
 Only 7 of the 19 arches can be seen, the others lie beneath the town where they act as cellars.

 The ancient Roman road (Via Luteva) leads from the gate, along the Grande Rue to the 'Marché-Haut' or Place Jean Jaurès, the old wheat market.
 Here it turns left and leaves the town heading to Alès, and Nîmes.

 Economy

 Sommières used to be a centre for leather and linen.

 Personalities

-The writer Lawrence Durrell lived in Sommières from 1966 to 1990, and was buried in the churchyard of the Chapelle St-Julien de Montredon.
+The writer Lawrence Durrell lived in Sommières from 1966 to 1990, and is buried in the churchyard of the Chapelle St-Julien de Montredon.

 The writer Alan Furst lived in Sommières in 1969 while teaching at the University of Montpellier on a Fulbright Fellowship.